nioroso-x3/SK-FPV/README.md

 Receives a 16:9 and a 4:3 RTP h264 streams on ports 5600 and 5601.
 You can edit the gstreamer pipeline to change the codecs.

+Listens to mavlink at port 14540, change the corresponding line in the source to the port that you use

 Look at the comments in the code to modify the surface aspect ratio or position.

 ## Linux pre-requisites

 Linux users will need to install some pre-requisites for this template to compile.

-Monado and your headsets drivers should be working first.
+Monado and your headsets drivers should be working first, for example on my CV1 I also need the OpenHMD libraries.

-You will also need OpenCV with gstreamer.
+You will also need OpenCV with gstreamer and MAVSDK https://github.com/mavlink/MAVSDK installed and locatable by CMake.

 ```shell
 sudo apt-get update